 The Goodman’s Latino Theatre Festival, curated by Artistic Associate Henry Godinez, is a celebration of Latino culture, featuring performances from some of the most extraordinary Latino theater artists in the world.

-Upcoming and Past International Goodman Productions
+Past International Goodman Productions

 A View From The Bridge (2017)